Bloc/curriculum-public/career-preparation/08-the-offer.md

 <a name="assignment"></a>
 ## Assignment

-**Do not accept a job offer before speaking with Student Outcomes.**

 - Determine what salary range you want and discuss it with your mentor.
 - Figure out which fringe benefits matter the most to you: health insurance, free food, travel compensation, working from home, etc.